marnieb12/marnieb12/README.md

 ---

 ## 🧑‍🎓 About Me
 Hey there!
 I’m Marnie, a 24-year-old with a passion for turning messy data into meaningful stories.
-I’m currently diving headfirst into the world of data analytics via completing a **Skills Bootcamp in Data Fundamentals**, where I learnt to wrangle data, code like a pro, and create stunning visualizations.
+I’m currently diving headfirst into the world of data analytics and have just completed a **Skills Bootcamp in Data Fundamentals**, where I learnt to wrangle data, code like a pro, and create stunning visualizations.

 ### 📚 **The Academic Stuff**
 - 🎓 **BA (Hons) Criminology** (2:1) – I love understanding the “why” behind human behavior.